 of multiple garments or a major sewing job on a single garmentit pays

-to compare prices and to travel a few extra miles for a lower price.
+to compare prices and travel a few extra miles for a lower price.

-Table 1 shows the low, average, and high prices at the shops listed on
+Table 1 shows the low, average, and high prices our mystery shoppers were

-our Ratings Tables for the eight jobs we priced.
+quoted by shops for the eight jobs we checked.
 As you can see, we found

-a $140 difference between the lowest quote and the highest quote
+a $165 difference between the lowest and highest quotes for the most expensive

 Keep in mind that it might be most cost-effective to have clothes altered

-at the store where you buy them.
-Almost all department stores offer tailoring
+by the store where you buy them.
+Many department stores offer tailoring

-services, as do a number of clothing stores that sell dress clothes.
+services, as do a number of stores that sell dress clothes.
 For the most

-part, alteration services are free if you pay full price for the garment; if you
+part, alterations are free if you pay full price for the garment; if you

 buy the garment on sale or at a discount store, alteration fees are likely

 to apply.
 But these fees, we have found, are usually comparable to the